usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Debugger improvements

+* Show all variables with subtype of `Tree` as trees in variables view.
 * Show symbol constructor argument names in variables view.
 * Fix issues with keyword parameter value computation.
+* Refactored and fixed the computation of debug step scopes.
+* Changed the behavior of step-over for block statements to step over the condition, into the body.
+* Breakpoint suspension is now global, which means that step-over will not skip breakpoints deeper in statements anymore.

 ### Type checker improvements